-Usually cryptographic sortition schemes base their eligibility on the luck of getting a random number that falls below a given target value.
-The difficulty obviously depends on the target value; the higher the value is, the more chances peers have to become eligible.
-In Witnet the probability of becoming eligible is biased by how well nodes behaved in previous tasks.
-The cryptographic sortition in Witnet is defined as:
+Typically, cryptographic sortition schemes base eligibility on whether the randomly drawn number falls below a given target value.
+In this case, probability of eligibility depends on the target value; the higher the value, the higher the odds that peers will be eligible.
+In Witnet, the probability of being eligible is biased by a node's reputation - by how "honestly" it has behaved in previous tasks.
+The cryptographic sortition in Witnet is defined as follows:

-Where VRF refers to the deterministic output of a Verifiable Random Function algorithm performed with key Mi, and Iit refers to the influence (in terms of reputation) of peer i at time t.
-The task id represents the task to which the node is trying to become eligible for.
-Essentially, if the VRF output falls below the target value, then the node becomes eligible to perform the task.
-We observe how each peer can individually figure out its sortition without interacting with any other peer in the network.
-The random value is common to all peers as the hash of the previous block is used.
+VRF refers to the deterministic output of a Verifiable Random Function algorithm performed with key Mi, and Iit refers to the influence (in terms of reputation) of peer i at time t.
+The task id represents the task which the node is trying to be eligible for.

 There are several properties that a cryptographic sortition needs to fullfil.
 The utilization of Verifiable Random Functions to select committees offers us the following properties:

-- Collision resistance, i.e., its hard to find two inputs that map to the same output.
+- Collision resistance - it is difficult to discover two inputs that map to the same output.

-- Pseudorandomness, i.e., the output is indistinguishable from random by anyone not knowing the secret key.
+- Pseudorandomness - the output is indistinguishable from random by anyone without the secret key.

-- Trusted uniqueness, that requires that, given a public key, a VRF input m corresponds to a unique output β.
+- Trusted uniqueness - with a public key, a VRF input m corresponds to a unique output β.

-- Verifiability, given a public key and a VRF output proof nodes can verify whether the VRF was computed correctly.
+- Verifiability - with a public key and a VRF output, nodes can verify whether the VRF was computed correctly.

 For more information on VRFs please check our medium post.

 VRFs offer all the properties we needed for our cryptographic sortition mechanisms.
-If instead an ECDSA signa ure plus hash scheme was utilized nodes could run their lottery as many times as they wanted, since ECDSA does not offer verifiable determinism properties.
+If instead an ECDSA signature plus hash scheme was utilized, nodes could run their lottery as many times as they wanted (since ECDSA does not offer verifiable determinism properties).